-This oak-covered land sits high above Friends’ 550-acre Cherry Orchard property (originally purchased by Friends’ founder, Nancy Russell) and near state land managed for the protection of the western gray squirrel.
+This oak-covered land consists of 25 acres high above Friends’ 550-acre Cherry Orchard property (originally purchased by Friends’ founder, Nancy Russell) and near state land managed for the protection of the western gray squirrel.
 The Oregon white oaks that cover Lyle Peak are a keystone species that provides feeding, resting, and breeding habitat for many other species of wildlife.
 One day this land could also offer a trail with peek-a-boo Gorge views from one of the highest points in the Gorge.

 Logging, mining, and residential development